Mağusa Türk Gücü S.K.: History

 Mağusa Türk Gücü last won the title of champions of the Turkish-Cypriot Football League Birinci Lig in the 2018–19 season in Northern Cyprus.
 The club colors are yellow and green.
 Home stadium of the club is the Canbulat Stadium, which is a multi-use stadium in Famagusta.

-The MTG also has a successful volleyball team competing nationally as well as a thriving chess club.
+The MTG also has a volleyball team competing nationally as well as a chess club.